niveklabs/tfwriter/aviatrix/r/aviatrix_transit_gateway.md

   default     = null
 }

+variable "customized_transit_vpc_routes" {
+  description = "(optional) - A list of CIDRs to be customized for the transit VPC routes.
+When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.To be effective, `enable_advertise_transit_cidr` or firewall management access for a transit firenet gateway must be enabled." type        = set(string) default     = null
+}

 variable "eip" {
   description = "(optional) - Required when allocate_new_eip is false.
 It uses specified EIP for this gateway." type        = string